Find System interrupts process hogging CPU on your Windows shows like the image below?

 Then Windows will start to detect the update for your device.

 Note: If you check for the update one by one, it could be very tedious and really time-consuming.
 Let Driver Easy help you!
-Instead of checking after each, it can scan out all of your missing, corrupted and outdated drivers in less than 1 min!
+Instead of checking after each, it can scan out all of your missing, corrupted and outdated drivers in less than 1 minute!

 Then you can try its Free version, and update your drivers one by one.
-Or update all your missing and outdated drivers automatically with just one-click with Pro version.
+Or update all your missing and outdated drivers automatically with just one click with Pro version.
 No worry to try it as it comes with a no-questions-asked 30-day money-back guarantee and professional tech support 24/7.

 Solution 3: Disable USB Root Hubs

-USB hardware can also cause System interrupts high CPU issues.
+USB hardware can also cause System interrupts and high CPU issues.
 You can disable USB Root Hubs in Device Manager to fix it.

 Then right-click on each USB Root Hub except the ones for your keyboard and mouse.
 Choose Disable device.